A Preferential Attachment Process Approaching the Rado Graph: Introduction

 \begin{defin} \emph{The Rado graph} is a graph on a countably infinite set of vertices satisfying the following: given any disjoint finite sets of vertices $U$ and $V$, there exists a vertex $v$ connected to each vertex in $V$ and none in $U$. \end{defin}

 This graph exhibits many interesting properties.
-To start with (and justifying our use of the definite article) it is \emph{countably categorical}, meaning that any two graphs obeying the definition will be isomorphic.
-(It is an easy exercise to prove this.)
-Beyond this, this structure is an object of central importance in the theory of infinite graphs.
-Its combinatorics, model theory, and automorphism group theory have been analysed in great depth.
-See for example \cite{C} for a recent survey.
+To start with (and justifying our use of the definite article) it is \emph{countably categorical}, meaning that any two graphs obeying the definition are automatically isomorphic.
+Beyond this, all finite and countably infinite graphs isomorphically embed in it.
+For these and other reasons, this structure is an object of central importance in several branches of mathematics.
+See \cite{C} for a recent survey.

-This divide between the finite and infinite is equally applicable to the study of PA processes.
+This division between the finite and infinite is equally applicable to the study of PA processes.
 On the finite side, a good amount of progress has been made.
 Notably, in \cite{DM} and \cite{DM2}, Dereich and M\"{o}rters analyse the following family of Preferential Attachment Processes: at stage $t$ we have a directed graph $\textrm{DG}(t)$ into which a new vertex $t+1$ is introduced.
 For each previous vertex $u$, an edge from $t+1$ to $u$ is introduced independently with probability $\frac{f(I_u(t))}{t}$ where $f$ is a fixed sublinear function, and $I_u(t)$ is the indegree of $u$ in $\textrm{DG}(t)$.
 The model considered in this paper (Definition \ref{defin:ourprocess} below) is essentially a linear version of theirs, although we consider our structures as \emph{undirected} graphs.
 Dereich and M\"{o}rters successfully extract a great deal of valuable information about this process, including the distributions of in- and outdegrees.

-This follows earlier work from Bollob\'as, Riordan, Spencer, and Tusn\'ady (\cite{Bol2}) and Bollob\'as and Riordan (\cite{Bol3}) analysing networks arising from a preferential attachment process in which a fixed number $m$ edges are added at each stage, and connected to previous vertices with probability directly proportional to their degrees.
+This follows earlier work from Bollob\'as, Riordan, Spencer, and Tusn\'ady (\cite{Bol2}) and Bollob\'as and Riordan (\cite{Bol3}) analysing networks arising from a preferential attachment process in which a fixed number $m$ of edges are added at each stage, and connected to previous vertices with probability directly proportional to their degrees.